joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-09-07-fiddler-high-low.md

 In the steady state, the distribution of winners should be stable from one round to the next (reminiscient of the [tug of war problem](https://joshmaxsilverman.github.io/2021-09-01-JS-robot-tug-of-war/)).

+Before we get into it, let's think about the intuition.
+Suppose we're currently at a low number.
+We can arrive here by coming from the low side or the high side.
+If it's from the high side, then any place on that side could have been the previous bet.
+By contrast, if the last number was low, it could have only been to our left.
+So, the closer we are to the middle, the more potential places we could have come from, the more likely our current position, peaking at the middle.
+So, somewhat counterintutively, we should expect winning bets to be in the middle.

 Let $\gamma(x)$ be the distribution of bets that end up winning, $y$ the winning bet at round $n,$ and $x$ the winning bet in round $(n+1)$.
 The probability that the winning bet has value $x$ is the probability that the last winning bet had value $y$ _and_ $x$ was a valid bet from it.

 If the last value was high (above $1/2$) then the jump distribution is uniform $1/y$ from zero to $y$, and if it was low (below $1/2$) then it'the jump distirbution is uniform $1/(1-y)$ from $y$ to $1$.